 Parents should notify by phone the Junior High office (859-2120 ext.
 6) the day their child is to miss school.
-Requests for work must be made by 10 and picked up after 2 pm.
+Requests for work must be made by 10 a.m. and picked up after 2 p.m.
 Prior notification is preferred for such things as appointments, funerals or family vacations.
 Each absence will be looked at individually in deciding whether it was REASONABLE or not.
 Doctor's/dentist's/counselor's/etc. will be verified absences.
 If the school is not notified, the school will attempt to contact the parent/guardian to verify the absence.
 Planned prolonged absences (ex.
 Family Vacation) need to be discussed with the principal in advance of the absence.

 Attendance shall be taken every period during a school day.
 Each period will count against total attendance of a student (seven periods equaling one day).
-After five (5), ten (10) and (15) days of absence, the parent/guardian will receive a letter from the school confirming the days of absence and reminding them of the attendance policy.
-After sixteen (16) days of absence (this is at the point an individual student will not be able to make the 90% attendance goal set by the State of Missouri Board of Education), the parent/guardian will be notified by letter from the Assistant Principal and contact will be made with the Division of Youth Services, the Juvenile office, Sheriff's Office and/or the Prosecuting Attorney's office for assistance.
+After four (4), eight (8) and twelve (12) days of absence, the parent/guardian will receive a letter from the school confirming the days of absence and reminding them of the attendance policy.
+After fourteen (14) days of absence (this is at the point an individual student will not be able to make the 90% attendance goal set by the State of Missouri Board of Education), the parent/guardian will be notified by letter from the Assistant Principal and contact will be made with the Division of Youth Services, the Juvenile office, Sheriff's Office and/or the Prosecuting Attorney's office for assistance.
 Excessive absenteeism may be taken into consideration with the promotion/retention of students.